40tude/medium_r_squared/01_r_sqared.md

 This is where $R^2$ comes in.
 The idea is that it gives us a single value that helps us compare the performance of different models.

 OK… How does it work?
 We want to compare models.
 Fair enough.
 But what would be the simplest possible model for our sequoia story?
 One option could be a very unsophisticated model that always gives the same answer.
 It wouldn't respond with 0, since few sequoias have a trunk diameter of 0 m.
 Nor would it respond with 11 m, as there's only one General Sherman.
 A reasonable approach for a “not-so-smart” model would be to always predict the **average** of all measurements.

+*Wait wait wait… Where does this average come from?*

+Let's say I have a set of values: 18, 12, 13, 17 and 15.
+I'm trying to determine a value which, when announced in place of any other value in the set, will minimize the error between this value and reality.
+Let's take an extreme example… If I say the value in question is 100, is that a good value?
+No, because the difference between 100 and any of the values in my set is very large.
+100 is not an "optimal" representative of the dataset.
+Similarly, 10 isn't a good value either, because it's too small.
+In short, I'm looking for x such that the sum of the deviations (x-18) + (x-12) + (x-13) + (x-17) + (x-15) is minimal.
+So, an x such that 5x - (18+12+13+17+15) = 0
+As a result, for x we find the expression for the arithmetic mean x = (18+12+13+17+15)/5
+OK?
+Let's continue.

 The situation would look like this: